13pixlar/gravity-forms-sticky-form/README.md

 The sticky form is persistent so that when the user returns, all previous data is pre populated with his/hers previous submission.

+**Note:** There is a bug in the Gravity Forms API that prevents Sticky Form from working correctly.
+Mor information and fix, please see the FAQ section of this readme.

 #### Persistent Gravity Forms
 Gravity Forms persistens, or stickyness, is usefull if you have a form that acts as a user profile, company profile or in other similar situations where the data needs to be persistant every time a user visits that form.